 Inmate contact with family and friends

-Personal visits were stopped earlier this month to try and limit contact with inmates and the public.
-Inmates have had additional phone calls added daily to contact family and friends due to the cancellation of visitor access.
+Contact with inmates for personal visits are currently limited to virtual (online) visits only.
+Inmates have had additional phone calls added daily to contact family and friends due to the limitation of visitor access.
 Inmates are also able to still write letters.
 In exceptional circumstances visitors may be allowed such as in the case of a family member’s death or illness.

 Confidential in-person meetings with official visitors (such as legal counsel, spiritual advisors, Elders) will be accommodated as much as possible without permitting direct personal contact.

 Lockdowns are utilized as a last resort and their use are dependent on Corrections contingency planning.
 Specific details of Corrections contingency plans are unable to be shared.

 Currently, none of our Correctional facilities are near capacity and only one inmate is in each cell.
 The numbers will change daily, however, the principle of one inmate, one cell will be maintained.